 - Mama Bear: She always stands in the way of troubled that would hit either Julie or MJ.

 - Walking Disaster Area: Being poster girl for The Klutz tends to cause this.
 She once managed to SET A HOUSE ON FIRE out of sheer clumsiness.

 Lynette Scavo, born Lindquist

 Mostly known for being super controlling, with a tendency to slightly berate people she holds dear to her heart, Lynette is a neurotic, stressed and controlling businesswoman who put her career on hold to become a housewife and mother.
-She is the "smart one" of the group.

 - Convenient Miscarriage: An odd example that is both played straight and subverted in that because she was pregnant with twins, one of them died in-utero.

 - Deadpan Snarker: She often snarkily sends the pity or criticisms of others back in their face in light of her having the biggest and most stressful household to manage.

 - Flanderization: Season 5 and 7.
 So very much.

 - Gag Boobs: Her increased cup size due to her pregnancy in season 6 became a fodder for some jokes.

 - Law of Inverse Fertility: She is the housewife who has the most children out of all the protagonists, due to having a number of unexpected pregnancies (although she's not the one wishing she had no kids).
 Even obvious lack of contraception with Tom aside, she seems to be very fertile even past 40 (going by the actress' age).Karen McCluskey: (to Lynette) No offense, but you should be sterilized.